stuible/VCH-homehealth/pages/modules/introduction/more/community-health.md

       text: Care planning is an integral part of client care.
 There are 10 recommendations on how to involve clients in planning their care.
 These are called the 10 C’s.
     - part: half
       title: Take Action
-      text-2: Watch the video and decide which of the 10 C’s of care planning is often missed and why
+      text-2: Watch the video and decide which of the 10 C’s of care planning is often missed and why.
       youtube: https://www.youtube.com/embed/Xe_69r1Dl0w

   - section: